30.000 ways to reach 55% decarbonization of the European electricity sector: Introduction

+The studies conducted seek to address the problem of the equity-efficiency trade-off by imposing varying effort-sharing principles.
+The underlying problem is, however, that the cost of abating emissions is not equally distributed.
+Thus there is a knowledge gap in studies investigating the inequalities in abatement costs.
+To our knowledge, there exists no detailed study on the diversity of transition costs in a European context.

+The aim of this paper is to answer the question of, how the cost of abating CO$_2$ emissions in the electricity sector are distributed across Europe.
+This is achieved by using a detailed model of the European electricity sector to investigate how the CO$_2$ abatement cost in each specific country is related to its corresponding national emission target as well as to a wide combination of targets for the other countries in the union.
+By analyzing how the costs associated with the decarbonization of the electricity sector are distributed among European countries, and what effect changing national emission targets have on the national energy supplies, the magnitude of policy push required to obtain equitable effort sharing is obtained.

-The novelty of this work lies in the combination of a power system optimization model and MCMC methods to study the possible configurations of national reduction targets in a European context.
-Where previous studies have used scenario-based modeling or multi-objective optimization to study a small range of possible solutions, the method applied in this work is capable of identifying a much larger range of possible outcomes.
+The novelty of this work lies in the combination of an energy system optimization model and effective Markov Chain Monte Carlo (MCMC) methods to study all possible configurations of national emission targets in a European context.
+Where previous studies have used scenario-based modeling or multi-objective optimization to study the implications of a small range of effort-sharing schemes, the method applied in this work is capable of addressing the underlying problem structure by investigating all possible outcomes.
 Furthermore, detailed information about each configuration of national reduction targets can be obtained, as the power system optimization model is solved for each allocation scheme.